The West Mesa Murders burial site

 The killer targeted women between the ages of 15 and 32.

-Many of the victims lived high-risk lifestyles and had a history of prostitution.
+Many of the victims lived high-risk lifestyles and had a history of working in the sex trade.

 It appears as though his first victim was 22-year-old Monica Candelaria, who was last seen on May 15th, 2003.